HelloXiuXiu/component-library/DOCKS.md

-# Component Library File Sctructure and Names
+# Component Library File Structure and Names
 This file describes how files are organized inside the `src` folder.
 To explain how the files should be named within each directory, `Animation Name` is used as an example.